-Some of the soulbind options are also solid to bring to the raiding table, especially on Day 1.
+Some of the soulbind options are also solid to bring to the raiding table.
 Kleia grants a temporary debuff immunity in Kleia's Ascendant Phial, or a lot of stats and healing in Pelagos' Phial of Patience and Let Go of the Past.
-Later on in the tier, Pelagos even gains Combat Meditation to round it all up and seal the deal.
+Further along, Pelagos even gains Combat Meditation to round it all up and seal the deal.

 The benefit is that you can leverage your soulbinds to further assist your ramp ups.
-Lead by Example for instance provides a huge amount of intellect which you can time to have just before your burst of damage to heal the raid.
-While that control is nice, it is not stronger than the Venthyr and can vary wildly on different encounters depending on the quantity of enemies close by.
+Lead by Example for instance provides a 13% intellect buff for 10 seconds which you can time to have just before your burst of damage to heal the raid.
+While that control is nice, it is not stronger than 9.1's top choice in Kyrian and can vary wildly on different encounters depending on the quantity of enemies close by.
 Furthermore, after heavy nerfs to the damage that the DoT deals, even if you were to only hit one enemy, the damage still pales in comparison to other Atonement synergistic options.

 The chaotic Fae Guardians is the Night Fae Priest Covenant ability.
 It produces three faeries at once that can move to a new target depending on the spell cast.
 Initially they will instantly apply to an ally or enemy that you have selected.
 Targetting an enemy?
 The offensive Faerie will apply to it and the defensive and cooldown reducing faeries will apply to you.
 Target an ally and the offensive Faerie will not apply, while the other two will be applied on your ally.

-Shadow Mend moves the Fairy that reduces a major cooldown on the target, Power Word: Shield applies 10% damage reduction and Shadow Word: Pain applies the final faerie that will regen mana if you are or an ally are actively attacking the enemy.
-The cooldown reduction that Discipline receives is toward Rapture which can have some value but can also have large downsides.
-If you are holding Rapture for specific events then this cooldown reduction could be irrelevant.
-In that case you could reduce the cooldown of a DPS instead.
+Shadow Mend moves the Fairy that reduces a major cooldown on the target, Power Word: Shield applies 20% damage reduction and Shadow Word: Pain applies the final faerie that will regen mana if you are or an ally are actively attacking the enemy.
+The cooldown reduction that Discipline receives is toward Rapture/Spirit Shell which is generally very weak so you'll look to buff an ally instead.

-The soulbinds only become good late in the tier, but with some serious downsides, thanks to soulbind traits offered by Dreamweaver: Social Butterfly for a free 3% versatility OR Empowered Chrysalis which redirects a very small amount of heal into a shield OR a Potency conduit; Field of Blossoms for an on-demand haste bonus; and Somnambulist as a small added M+ boost.
+The soulbinds are quite good as well, Dreamweaver: Social Butterfly for a free 3% versatility OR Empowered Chrysalis which redirects a very small amount of heal into a shield OR a Potency conduit; Field of Blossoms for an on-demand haste bonus; and Somnambulist as a small added M+ boost.

-This Covenant is very frustrating as it wants you to do many different things.
+This Covenant can be challenging as it wants you to do many different things.
 Fae Fermata is the soulbind conduit that pushes you to "spread around" your damage reduction or cooldown reduction buffs, which is mana costly and GCD intensive.
 It reduces a cooldown that you often are planning out well in advance and needs to result in an extra use to see any sort of value.
-If not, you toss the cooldown reduction on a DPS and maybe they get another cooldown in before the fight ends, but you basically commit to having lower throughput than your alternative Covenants.
+If not, you toss the cooldown reduction on a DPS and they may get another cooldown use before the fight ends.

 Discipline Priest Mythic+ Covenant Analysis